Differential exponential topological fields: Introduction

-In the last section we show how to endow a topological exponential field of cardinality $\aleph_1$ with a countable dense subfield with an $E$-derivation which satisfies this scheme of axioms.
+Finally, in the last section, we show how to endow a topological exponential field of cardinality $\aleph_1$ which is first-countable and separable with an $E$-derivation which satisfies this scheme of axioms.
 When the topology is induced by an ordering we point out that such ordered field can also be made a model of $\CODF$.
-This kind of construction (for $\CODF$) may be found in the work of M. Singer, and the theses of C. Michaux and Q. Brouette.
+This kind of construction (for $\CODF$) may be found in the work of M. Singer, and in the theses of C. Michaux and Q. Brouette.

 {\bf Acknowledgments:} Part of these results appeared in the PhD thesis of Nathalie Regnault \cite{Re}.